Dr. Alysia Lillian, MD, MPH

 My anthropological studies of Curanderismo in the region of Oaxaca, Mexico led me to public health school where I focused on researching epigenetics and the new waves of research that related trauma experiences to health, and something clicked.
 I began to understand the intersection between psychoneuroimmunology and the psychospiritual relationship our body has and my understanding of health grew to encompass all practices of being including daily rituals, food, spiritual practices, and soul-aligned living.
 I learned medical astrology and human design to support my understanding of ancestral imprinting.
 As my knowledge grew, my understanding of my own health struggles reframed, and since I have healed my gut, hormonal imbalances, nervous system dysregulations, and mood disorders.

 It was this realization and physician burnout that prompted me to leave my career as a medical doctor and completely pivot into a life that is ritualistic, soul-aligned, and free from illness.
 I believe the new wave of preventive medicine is in the merging of Western and Eastern medicine, and my approach to wellness entails reaching spiritual, emotional, ancestral and physical alignment.
 I now teach women in intense careers, or out of alignment with their soul paths to find alignment and vitality through practices that specifically support them and their journeys.
 I weave in medical astrology and human design wisdom to teach women to reprogram their epigenetic imprints, by reconnecting to their purpose and aligning their psychospiritual axis with that of true health.
-I am also the Founder of A Black Woman's Apothecary - an online resource for women to find holistic living advice and pros.
+I am also the Founder of A Black Woman's Apothecary - an online resource for women to find holistic living advice and content.

 I am deeply interested in the intersection between health and BIPOC women, ritualistic practices, sustainability, medical astrology, human design, regenerative agriculture, functional medicine, food as medicine, epigenetics, and early identification of disease to combat our global health crisis of chronic illness.